klperiwal/predict-heart-disease/README.md

 - This dataset handles binary classification problems with the combination of both numerical and categorical features.
 - SMEs (doctors or nurses) can be assisted by providing insights that enable them to take the next line of action.
 - For feature engineering, data scaling was executed before the feature selection test.
-We might feel like we are tampering with the data before passing it to the tests but the results are the same irrespective of the order of the process.
+The results are the same irrespective of the order of the process.
 - For modeling, hyperparameter tuning is not done.
 It can push the performances of the algorithms.